What is mill scale?

 Besides the fact that chemical removal of the mill scale can damage the object itself, it can also be dangerous for humans, animals and the environment.
 Hydrochloric acid is extremely aggressive and can cause nasty wounds when in contact with human skin.
 In addition, when working with hydrochloric acid, a lot of fumes can be released, which is also very dangerous.
 The released fumes spread through the air and can damage the environment in many ways.
 In addition, when this fume comes in contact with water, it is fatal to fish and other aquatic animals.

 Fortunately, the chemical method is not the only option for removing mill scale from steel.
-For example, the mill scale can also be cleaned using grinding or blasting.
+For example, the mill scale can also be cleaned using grit blasting or abrasive blasting.
 Although this does not have the harmful effect that chemical cleaning does, these methods for removing the mill scale also have their drawbacks.
 For example, not all objects are suitable for blasting or grinding.
 In addition, during blasting or grinding, beads of metal will spurt all over your work.
 These spatter stick to the place they fall upon.
 As a result, it is not easy to have a completely clean surface after removing the mill scale.
 All in all, the removal of the mill scale requires a lot of work and preparation, so it is recommended that this is always carried out by a professional.

 Another way to remove mill scale: the MontiPower Bristle Blaster®